source011/AppMaker/README.md

 Enter version (for example "1.33.7")
 Confirm by enter (Y/y).
 ```
-As soon as you click create AppMaker starts build your application.
+AppMaker will now start to build your application.
 Whenever the job is done you'll be prompted with a success message.

 All your created apps will be found in the folder "COMPLETE".